meiragoldstone/cookies/readme.md

 # Cookie Cookbook
-Website of Delicious Cookie Recipes!
+Website of Delicious and Amazing Cookie Recipes!

 ## Features
 * Create new recipes